-This example of healing in the bible lets us know that in times of trouble it is so important to affirm our self worth and value and believe that God wants to heal us.
+This example of healing in the bible lets us know that in times of trouble it is so important to affirm our self worth and value and believe that God wants to heal.

 If you don't feel (like Hezekiah) that you have done good things, then please know that you don't need to deserve healing.
 You are entitled.
-Let God tell you that you are beautiful because God is the unchanging essence of who you are.
+Let God tell you that you are beautiful.
+You must be beautiful (innocent, righteous) because God is the unchanging essence of who you are.